davedoesdev/dtuf/README.rst

        Target data is not downloaded - use ``dtuf pull-target`` for that.

+       A list of targets which have been updated since you last downloaded them will be printed to standard output, one per line.

 -  ``dtuf pull-target <repo> <target>...``

        Download targets (data) from the repository to standard output.